azuretar/aks-docker-extension/README.md

 ### Backend development (optional)

-This example defines an API in Go that is deployed as a backend container when the extension is installed.
+This example defines an API in Dotnet C# that is deployed as a backend container when the extension is installed.
 This backend could be implemented in any language, as it runs inside a container.
 The extension frameworks provides connectivity from the extension UI to a socket that the backend has to connect to on the server side.

 Note that an extension doesn't necessarily need a backend container, but in this example we include one for teaching purposes.